CharlesSchimmel/haskell-best-practices/README.md

 arbitrary binary data.
 It is best used when you care about performance more than whether it's human-readable, do not care about the abstraction around the representation of whatever data it represents, or need to work with raw bytes.
-As an array of Word8 byets, `ByteString` does not handle Unicode or any text encoding at all. `ByteString` also enables more control over the memory use of data and is useful when dealing with large
+As an array of Word8 bytes, `ByteString` does not care about the encoding of its contents. `ByteString` also enables more control over the memory use of data and is useful when dealing with large

 # Web Servers